Jags512/diabetes-predcition-challenge/README.md

-# diabetes-predcition-challenge
-kaggle linK:https://www.kaggle.com/writeups/jagrutiyuvrajdhangar/diabetes-prediction-project
-📌 Diabetes Prediction Project
+Production-Ready Diabetes Risk Prediction System kaggle linK:https://www.kaggle.com/writeups/jagrutiyuvrajdhangar/diabetes-prediction-project 📌 Production-Ready Diabetes Risk Prediction System
 📍 Project Overview

 This project is a machine learning notebook built on the Diabetes Prediction dataset from Kaggle.
 Its goal is to use clinical and lifestyle features of patients — such as glucose level, blood pressure, BMI, age, etc. — to predict whether a person has diabetes or not using supervised learning algorithms.